Martina Elena Marent Certified Massage Practioner Certification 52962 |

-Location: West Los Angeles
+Location: West Los Angeles/Barrington and Olympic Blvd

-Los Angeles, CA 90025, USA (about 959 miles away)
+Los Angeles, CA 90025, USA

 Style(s): Esalen, Deep Tissue, Light touch and Stretching.

 Fees: Basic 60 minute session starts at $80 or $120 for 90 minutes.
-If you are seeking a combination style massage, one hour is $140 or $180 for 90 minutes.
+Please inquire about my whole body therapy session.